 What is a thermostat?

-The thermostat is now a common fixture in most homes, helping to maintain an even temperature in the house all year round.
+The thermostat is a common fixture in most homes, helping to maintain an even temperature in the house all year round.
 In the winter, room thermostats (sometimes referred to as roomstats) prevent rooms from overheating.
-In the summer months, they ensure the heating system does not fire up unless the temperature of the house falls to a preset low level.
+In the summer months, they ensure the heating system does not fire up unless the temperature of the house falls below a preset level.

 How do thermostats work?

-A thermostat is normally a control unit for a central heating boiler.
+A thermostat is normally a control unit for a central heating boiler, but these days it can also control electric heating such as infrared panels.
 You choose the temperature that you would like the house to be at via a dial or a digital display on the thermostat.
-The thermostat then monitors the ambient temperature of the air and instructs the boiler to turn on or off accordingly.
+The thermostat then monitors the ambient temperature of the air and instructs the boiler/heating system to turn on or off accordingly.